Quick Answer

 - Existing-holder participation is a separate pricing factor for follow-ons.
 Strong participation signals confidence and supports a tighter discount to the last sale; weak participation widens the discount.

-Once the book is built and the market is read, the bookrunner picks the launch window.
+Once the book is built and the market is read, the bookrunner recommends a launch window.

-- Weather and macro shocks: A flagrant geopolitical event or a surprise central-bank announcement pulls the deal off the calendar
+- Market shocks: a flagrant geopolitical event or a surprise central-bank announcement can pull the deal off the calendar

 Exam Tip: Gotchas